-Nearsightedness is a focusing error that causes blurrier vision at distance than at near.
+Nearsightedness, which is also called myopia, is a focusing error that causes blurrier vision at distance than at near.
 Light from an object in the distance focuses in front of the back surface of your eye (retina) responsible for capturing images, rather than directly on the retina.
-Your eyeglass prescription tells your doctor how nearsighted you are.
 Diagram 2 shows how a nearsighted eye with blurry vision focuses light at a point in front of the retina.